Missing Customization Features

 The list is one of Niagara Launcher's most fundamental design elements.
-Adding an alternative grid mode for favorites and all apps would add way too much complexity to Niagara Launcher.
+Adding an alternative grid mode for favorites and all apps would add too much complexity to Niagara Launcher.
 Every feature would have to work for lists and grids, and we couldn't only focus on the list design anymore.

-Center or Right Align List
+Center or Right-Align List

-We're not planning on adding different alignment modes for Niagara Launcher's app list because we think that the left alignment is already sufficient for both left and right-handers.
+We're not planning on adding different alignment modes for Niagara Launcher's app list because we think the left alignment is already sufficient for both left and right-handers.
 Furthermore, new alignment options would mean designing additional layouts for every new feature that changes something on the home screen, which slows down development.